 There was a time when countries could achieve economic success with cheap labor and low tech manufacturing.
 Low wages still help, but the contemporary large scale development requires a sophiscate and at least partly knowledge based economy.
 India has chosen that path but will find a major stumbling block in its university system.

 India has significant advantages in the 21st century knowledge race.
 It has a large higher education sector the third largest in the world in student numbers, after china and the United States.
 It uses English as a primary language of higher education and research.
-It has long academic tradition.
-There are a small number if high quality institutions departments and centers that can form the basis of quality sector in higher education.
-India educates approximately 10 percent of its young people in higher education compared with more than half in the major industrialized countries and 15 percent in China.

 China in particular is heavily investing in improving its best universities with the aim of making a small group world class in the coming decade and making a larger number internationally competitive research universities.